 In March 2017, the FASB issued ASU 2017-07, "Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Benefit Cost" ("ASU 2017-07"), which requires the service cost component of net periodic pension and postretirement benefit cost be included in the same line item as other compensation costs arising from services rendered by employees.
 The other components of net periodic pension and postretirement benefit cost are required to be classified outside the subtotal of income from operations.
 Of the components of net periodic pension and postretirement benefit cost, only the service cost component will be eligible for asset capitalization.
 ASU 2017-07 is effective for annual periods beginning after December 15, 2017, and interim periods within those annual periods, using a retrospective approach for the presentation of the service cost component and other components of net periodic pension and postretirement benefit cost in the statement of operations; and a prospective approach for the capitalization of the service cost component of net periodic pension and postretirement benefit cost in assets.
 Early adoption is permitted for any interim or annual period.
 ASU 2017-07 allows a practical expedient for applying the retrospective presentation requirements.
-The Company adopted ASU 2017-07 on January 1, 2018 and retrospectively applied the standard to the presentation of the other components of net periodic pension and postretirement benefit costs in the Company's Condensed Consolidated Statements of Operations.
-As part of the adoption, the Company elected to use the practical expedient, which allowed the Company to use the information previously disclosed as the basis for applying the retrospective presentation requirements of the standard.
-For the three months ended March 31, 2017, the Company reclassified approximately \$0.1 million of expense related to the other components of net periodic pension and postretirement costs from "Selling, general and administrative expenses" and "Engineering expenses" to "Other expenses, net."
+The Company adopted ASU 2017-07 on January 1, 2018 and retrospectively applied the standard to the presentation of the adoption, the Company elected to use the practical expedient, which allowed the Company to use the information previously disclosed as the basis for applying the retrospective presentation requirements of the standard.
+For the three months ended June 30, 2017, the Company reclassified approximately \$0.1 million of income related to the other components of net periodic pension and postretirement costs from "Selling, general and administrative expenses," "Engineering expenses" or "Other expenses, net."
+For the six months ended June 30, 2017, there was no net impact to "Selling, general and administrative expenses," "Engineering expenses" or "Other expenses, net." as a result of the restrospective application of ASU 2017-07.